 - Scenario or Scenario Outline.

-- Jira Integration Integration with Jira is possible by installing a special plugin.
-This is a great way to manage BDD testing directly from the project management system.
-Simply bind tests to the User Stories in the Jira project and run tests, view reports, and analytics.
-At the same time, you have the possibility to work on the project from testomat.io; the integration of these systems is two-way.
+- Jira Integration Integration – with Advanced Jira Plugin is possible to manage BDD testing directly from Jira and vice verse the test management system.
+Simply bind BDD tests to the User Stories in the Jira project and run tests, view reports, and analytics.
+Editing feature file from Jira is available as well.

-- Real-time Reporting To ensure the best quality and specifications of the tested product, it is important to identify errors and respond to them as quickly as possible.
-To execute this task, testomat.io has a Real-time reporting function – a test report available at the end of at least one test.
+- Real-time Reporting – to ensure the best quality and specifications of the tested product, it is important to identify errors and respond to them as quickly as possible.
+To execute this task, our testing tool supports Real-time reporting of many BDD frameworks.
+A test report is available at the end of at least one test.
 Get real-time reports of BDD test results and share them via email or corporate messengers.

-- Automated Tests Analytics With this feature, testomat.io users have access to the following information about BDD tests: Automation Coverage, Defects, Ever-failing tests, Slowest tests, Flaky tests, Never run tests, Tag statistic, and Aggregated analytics across different projects.
+- Automated Tests Analytics – with this feature, Automation QA engineers, SDETs, DevOps and Integrators have access to the following information about BDD tests: Automation Coverage, Defects, Ever-failing tests, Slowest tests, Flaky tests, Never run tests, Tag statistic, and Aggregated analytics across different projects.
 Such in-depth analytics allows testers to identify areas that require the most attention, correct errors promptly, and provide high-quality software delivery.
-As a result, customers can reduce the costs of software release.
+As a result, customers can reduce the costs of software releases.

-- Artifacts (Screenshots & video capturing) Test artifacts help to visualize information about BDD test results presented in testomat.io reports and analytics.
-They play an essential role in testing process; with them, it is much easier for the tester to understand where mistakes are made.
-Artifacts are uploaded to testomat.io from S3 Storages, with which our platform has an integration, and are available to the user with a single click on the name of the desired test in the report.
+- Artifacts (Screenshots & video capturing) – test artifacts help to visualize information about BDD test results presented in test reports and analytics.
+Notice, that Test reporting and Analytics play an essential role in the testing process; with them, it is much easier for the QA tester to understand where mistakes are made.
+Artifacts are uploaded to the test management system from S3 Storages, with which you set up an integration, and are available to the user with a single click on the name of the desired test in the report.